skripteria/wn-site-search-plugin/README.md

 ### Get native support for your plugin

-If you are a plugin developer and wish to have native support for your contents in SiteSearch please submit a pull request for your search provider or send us a copy of you plugin so we can create the provider for you.
+If you are a plugin developer and wish to have native support for your contents in SiteSearch please submit a pull request for your search provider.

-We cannot add support for every plugin but will add any plugin that has a notable project count on the October Marketplace.
+We cannot add support for every plugin but will add any plugin that has a notable project count on the Winter Marketplace.